CyberFlameGO/svnpython/Doc/reference/datamodel.rst

-In particular, the metaclass :class:`abc.ABCMeta` implements these methods in order to allow the addition of Abstract Base Classes (ABCs) as "virtual base classes" to any class or type (including built-in types), including other ABCs.
+In particular, the metaclass :class:`abc.ABCMeta` implements these methods in order to allow the addition of Abstract Base Classes (ABCs) as "virtual base classes" to any class or type (including built-in types), and including to other ABCs.

 .. method:: class.__instancecheck__(self, instance)